-With a few simple techniques, adopting a self-compassionate attitude is well within our reach.
+With the help of these simple techniques, adopting a self-compassionate attitude is well within your reach.

 Imagine a good friend accidentally switched the a.m. to p.m. on her alarm clock and missed a major appointment.
 Or that same friend lost the election for condo board president.
 You’d probably comfort this person and explain that setbacks and screw-ups are just part of life.
 Now imagine the person in need of a supportive shoulder was not your friend, but you.

 “We tend to be so much harder on ourselves than we are on our friends,” says Kristin Neff, a professor of educational psychology at the University of Texas and the founder of the emerging field of self-compassion.
-A cousin of confidence rooted in Buddhist practices, this approach encourages people to boost self-esteem by viewing hardship and failure as reasons to be kinder to ourselves, instead of more critical.
+A cousin of confidence rooted in Buddhist practices, this approach encourages people to improve self esteem by viewing hardship and failure as reasons to be kinder to ourselves, instead of more critical.

-Practising self-care can help to boost self-esteem.
+Practising self-care can help to improve self confidence.
 In her self-compassion seminars, Neff teaches how to become a good friend to yourself.
 Step one is simply taking notice of your behaviour: how do you talk to yourself when things aren’t going well?
 What words are you using?
 What tone have you adopted?
 For some, that means keeping a journal; others prefer to check in with themselves throughout the day.
 (Here’s expert advice on how to quiet negative self-talk.)

 Many attendees of Neff’s workshops are aged 50 and up—representative of the number of people who have a tenuous grasp on their self-worth as they move into the so-called golden years, when validating factors like career advancement are in shorter supply.
 The good news, she notes, is that it’s easier to adopt a warts-and-all appreciation of your situation at 60 than it is at 16: “After you’ve knocked around for long enough, you start to realize life is imperfect, and you’ve learned a lot from your failures, so why would you beat yourself up?”